This post may contain affiliate links . Read my full Disclosure Policy.

-Soft and chewy spiced flavored cookies stuffed with Biscoff® cookies and white chocolate chips drizzled in cookie butter.
+Soft and chewy spiced flavored cookies stuffed with Biscoff® cookies and white chocolate chips, drizzled in cookie butter.
+These Cookie Butter Sourdough Cookies are going to be your new favorite sourdough discard cookies!

 Reasons you will love this recipe

-- These chewy cookies are full of flavor from a mixture of cinnamon, white chocolate chips, and biscoff cookie crumbles.
+- Full of flavor – These chewy cookies are full of flavor from a mixture of cinnamon, white chocolate chips, Biscoff cookie crumbles, and a cookie butter drizzle.

-- This sourdough discard recipe has an optional overnight long ferment in the fridge that helps set the cookies and also helps make the gluten in the cookies more digestible.
+- Optional long fermentation – This sourdough discard recipe has an optional overnight long fermentation in the fridge that helps set the cookies and also helps make the gluten in the cookies more digestible.

 - Sourdough discard – The sourdough discard adds moisture and flavor to the dough.
 You can learn more about sourdough starter discard here.